ericpaliotta/gap-profiler/README.md

 ## Documentation
 all code for this repository is commented in the Google documentation format so that any documentation can be auto-generated.
 See [this tutorial](https://google.github.io/styleguide/pyguide.html) for a guide on the Google python style guide format.

 The directory `docs` at the top level of this project contains all sphinx and otherwise documentation.
-This